AkshaySJadhav/Kafka/Kafka Log_directory.md

-### How to move the data from once Log Directory to another :
+### How to move the data from one Log Directory to another :

 Note : We are moving the topic "testing123 2 0" here :